NEWS

 NEWS & EVENTS

 First Baptist Church is delighted to celebrate its 225th anniversary on Founders’ Day Weekend, November 15th and 16th, and we warmly invite you to join us for this significant occasion.
 Exciting plans will include a family service project, a celebration dinner, a Founder's Day reception, and a special worship service.
 Please mark your calendars and make plans to attend.
-Further details will be shared in the coming weeks.
+Further details may be found in the November newsletter.

 Click HERE to view an archive of weekly emails.